 PTSC-CLI is a joint project led by the PTSC Lawfully Authorized Electronic Surveillance (LAES) subcommittee and coordinated with WTSC-LI and CSF.
 This joint work includes Lawful Interception Implications on Cloud Services (WTSC Issue #P0103, PTSC Issue #S0103).

-To access PTSC-CLI contributions, please log in to the ATIS Contribution Registration Database (CRD) - http://contributions.atis.org/ and search for "PTSC-CLI" documents of the current year.
-All members of PTSC LAES, WTSC LI as well as several representatives from the Cloud Services Forum have access to these files and the joint email@example.com exploder list.
+To access PTSC-CLI contributions, please log in to ATIS Workspace.
+All members of PTSC LAES, WTSC LI as well as several representatives from the Cloud Services Forum have access to these files and the joint firstname.lastname@example.org exploder list.